-NOTICE: Alternatively, the DLS (Deployment Service) administration tool can be used.
+Alternatively, WBM, DLI or DLS (Deployment Service) administration tools can be used.
 Its Plug & Play functionality allows to provide the phone with configuration data by assigning an existing data profile to the phone's MAC address or E.164 number.
-For further information, see the Deployment Service Administration Manual.

-NOTICE: Any settings made by a DHCP server are not configurable by other configuration tools.
+Any settings made by a DHCP server are not configurable by other configuration tools.